 Example Usage Scenarios

-The following scenarios illustrate how EDXL-HAVE 2.0 can be used in the field.
+The following scenarios illustrate how EDXL-HAVE 2.0 Working Draft 02 can be used in the field.

 Day-to-Day – Dialysis Patient:

 On a routine pickup a social worker picks up an elderly patient that needs routine maintenance.
 Normally the dialysis is performed at the closest facility, but the social worker knows that the small facility’s dialysis unit is not operating due to an equipment failure.
 A quick query to view the local health facilities presents several within a 20-minute drive, sothe social worker places a call and coordinates with one of the alternate facilities.